You don't have to look very far to see success story after success story from businesses built around online courses.

 Why Trust This Thinkific vs Teachable Review?

-I've been selling digital products since 2001 and started offering an online version of one of my products back in 2004.
-So I've been in the online course industry for at least 14 years.
+I've sold digital products since 2001 and started offering an online version of one of my products back in 2004.
+So I've been in the online course industry for at least 16 years.

-Nearly all of my income has come from online course creation since that time so I know it can be a lucrative business.
-This experience has also shown me what the pitfalls of this business model are.
+Nearly all of my income has come from online course creation since that time.
+So I know it can be a lucrative business.
+This experience has also shown me the pitfalls of this business model.